madhukar01/foodmap/README.md

     python3 scrape.py 5
 The above will scrape 5 start page (5 pages starting here: https://www.zomato.com/bangalore/restaurants)

+No parameter would just scrape the first page.

-Open http://madhukar.online/foodmap and Upload the generated restaurant-data.json file to see live results
+Open http://madhukar.online/foodmap and Upload the generated restaurant-data.json file to see live results.